audreypar/Hotel-Bookings-Data-Analysis/README.md

 # Hotel Bookings Data Analysis

 ## Background
+Booking demand information from 2015 to 2017 of two types of hotels in Portugal was collected.
+There are over 110k rows of data on total with information such as booking date, number of people for a booking, average daily rate etc.

 ### Data Set
 The hotel bookings demand data set can be found on [Kaggle](https://www.kaggle.com/datasets/jessemostipak/hotel-booking-demand?resource=download).
 For more detailed information about the data set visit [Science Direct](https://www.sciencedirect.com/science/article/pii/S2352340918315191?via%3Dihub).

 ## Objective
-The goal in this project is to answer various business questions about these two hotels in Portugal and make recommendations about how to
+The goal in this project is to answer various business questions about these two hotels in Portugal.
+Based on our findings, we will make recommendations to the owner of these hotels with regards to how they can increase revenue and improve service.

 ## Business Questions